system76/tech-docs/src/models/nebula19-1/assembly.md

 ![Front daughterboard screws](./img/front-daughterboard-screws.webp)

-3. Refer to the below diagram for wiring the front I/O and power button (the CPU shroud and top crossbar have been removed for easier visibility):
+3. Refer to the below diagram for wiring the front I/O and power button (the CPU duct and top crossbar have been removed for easier visibility):
     - The USB Type-C port cable (highlighted green) connects to the motherboard's USB 3.1 header.
     - The audio cable (highlighted yellow) connects to the motherboard's analog audio header.
     - The USB Type-A port cable (highlighted cyan) connects to the motherboard's USB 3.0 header.